kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

   16 + padded_length + tag_length bytes, where tag_length is the tag length
   of the chosen cipher suite's associated AEAD.

-If the server sends an "encrypted_server_name" extension, the client MUST check the extension syntactically and abort the connection with a "decode_error" alert if it is invalid.
-If the "response_type" field contains "esni_retry_requested", the client MUST ignore the extension and proceed with the handshake.
-If it contains "esni_accept" or any other value, the client MUST abort the connection with an "illegal_parameter" alert.

 Offering a GREASE extension is not considered offering an encrypted SNI for purposes of requirements in {{client-behavior}}.
 In particular, the client MAY offer to resume sessions established without ESNI.